SoCadiou/Meet_in_the_Middle_simulation/README.md

 8 methods aiming at selecting true predictors from the first (eg exposome) biological layer are implemented and their performance assessed in term of sensitivity and false detection proportion.
 4 of them use the intermediary (eg methylome) layer.

 In (Cadiou et al., 2021), real data from the Helix project [(Vrihjeid et al., 2014)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4048258/) were used.
-These data are not publicly available and thus not provided here.
+These data are not publicly available and thus not provided here but can be obtained under request to the [Helix consortium](https://www.projecthelix.eu/), after signature of a Data Transfer Agreement.

 For more details, please refer to (Cadiou et al., 2021).